Using GPUs on Stanage

 srun --partition=gpu --qos=gpu --gres=gpu:1 --mem=82G --pty bash

-The above will give you 2GB more CPU RAM than the 80GB of GPU RAM available on the NVIDIA A100.
+The above will give you 2GB more CPU RAM than the 80GB of GPU RAM available on an NVIDIA A100 (and H100).

 Note